vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 )
 ```

-Note that `setupDataFetchingGuard()` **should be called before `app.use(router)`** so it takes effect on the initial navigation.
+Note that `setupLoaderGuard()` **should be called before `app.use(router)`** so it takes effect on the initial navigation.
 Otherwise a new navigation must be triggered after the navigation guard is added.

 ### Avoiding double fetch on the client